illustration of a shadow of a head, inside it multiple levels in a pyramid structure to show this blog is about developing high potential talent

 Diversity in Your High-Potential Pool

-Before we dive into the challenges of identifying and developing emerging leaders, we want to take a moment to talk about diversity.
-Rather than as an afterthought, it should be front and center as you think about developing high-potential talent.
+Before we dive into the challenges of identifying and developing emerging leaders, it’s important to consider the role of diversity in developing high-potential talent.

 7 Challenges in Identifying and Developing Emerging Leadership Potential